br00ks/englishbot/backend/README.md

 `make java-server`

 ## Retrain models
-You can rtrain the models as follows:
+You can retrain the models as follows:

 `rasa train`